hassanraja2/hassan-project/Reflections.md

 <h2> What went well? </h2>

 I managed to succesfully deploy and test the application and I became confident with using Jenkins, Nexus, Docker and various other tools.
+In adddition to this, I also used Sonarqube to test the quality of the code which was really interesting to see.

 <h2> What didn't go as planned? </h2>